 A planetary gear (also known as epicyclic gear train) appears to be quite complex.
 It is certainly true that it takes a skilled gear engineer to master all of the intricate aspects of designing the planetary gear system.
 But if you are looking for a more basic understanding of planetary gears, you have come to the right place.

 What is a Planetary Gear?

 A planetary gear set consists of three types of gears including a sun gear, planet gears (also called satellite gears), and a ring gear.
-The sun gear is located at the center, and transmits torque to the planet gears which are typically mounted on a moveable carrier.
-When looking at planetary gears, the strength of the planetary gearhead is usually determined by the size of the sun gear.
+The sun gear is located at the center and transmits torque to the planet gears which are typically mounted on a moveable carrier.
+The strength of the planetary gearhead is usually determined by the size of the sun gear.
 Larger sun gears will allow for higher torque values.
 The planet gears orbit around the sun gear and mesh with an outer ring gear.
 Planetary gear systems can vary in complexity from very simple to intricate compound systems, depending on the application.

 Why is it Called a Planetary Gear?

 The planetary gear set (also named planetary gearhead) got its name because of how the different gears move together.
 In a planetary gearhead, we see a sun (solar) gear, ring gear, and two or more planet gears.
 Normally, the sun-gear is driven and thus move the planet gears locked in the planet carrier and form the output shaft.
 The ring gears have a fixed position with the outside world.
 This looks similar to our planetary solar system and that is where the name comes from.